LinHan-exe/LinHan-exe/README.md

 Hi, I’m Lin Han! ||
 I'm a highschool student in NYC ||
+Currently learning Javascript, HTML, CSS ||
-I'm currently learning Java, I have some experience in Lua
+I have experience in Lua and Java